hi! i’m krystina. i’m a marketing leader, strategist, speaker, and contributor with a passion for podcast advertising and growth marketing.

 what i do

-i also host Growth Talks, the growth marketing show
+i host Growth Talks, the growth marketing show

 On Growth Talks, I sit down with other growth leaders and marketing executives from leading brands and companies across industries and stages, including Bilt Rewards, Credit Karma, DSW, Gusto, Nutrafol, Rocket Money, Robinhood, Skillshare, Uber, and many more.